-If there is a worsening of current global and U.S. economic and financial market conditions and additional tightening of global credit markets, many of the Company's customers may further delay or reduce their purchases of its products.
+If there is a worsening of global and U.S. economic and financial market conditions and additional tightening of global credit markets, as currently experienced in Greece and certain other European countries, many of the Company's customers may further delay or reduce their purchases of its products.
 The current uncertainties in the global economy may cause the utility industry to experience shortages in available credit, which could limit capital spending.
 To the extent this problem affects customers of the Utility Solutions segment, the sales and profits of this segment could be adversely affected.
 Likewise, if the Company's suppliers face challenges in obtaining credit, they may have to increase their prices or become unable to continue to offer the products and services the Company uses to manufacture its products, which could have an adverse effect on its business, results of operations and financial condition.